xingyif/scalabridge/organize-a-workshop/post-workshop.md

 1. :cyclone: Chat Platform

-   One of the goals of ScalaBridge is to increase diversity into the Scala community.
+   One of the goals of ScalaBridge is to increase diversity in the Scala community.
 It is a good idea to create a platform that allows people to ask questions and to keep in touch.
 Gitter is one of the good options.
 Please visit [Gitter ScalaBridgeLobby](https://gitter.im/scalabridgeboston/Lobby) for an example.

 2. :open_hands: Collaborate with Scala meetups